 I have been blessed to worked alongside some of the most courageous, brilliant, loving UU ministers and UU religious professionals, RE directors, and musicians anyone could ever hope for.

 I have also received both emotional and financial abuse from a small amount of UU ministers who for reasons I can only make guesses at instigate such unkind actions and refuse to work with our Good Officers to discuss why they are creating disharmony and how it can be resolved.
-It is a source of heartbreak, yet it is also a proponent in my UU-activism, drawing me ever-forward to help cultivate and create equality and equanimity in Unitarian Universalism for the very reasons I became a UU to begin with:
+It is a source of heartbreak, yet it is also a proponent in my UU-activism, drawing me ever-forward to help seek ways to cultivate and create equality and equanimity in Unitarian Universalism for the very reasons I became a UU to begin with:

 And, while its creedless claim is what enticed me to investigate Unitarian Universalism, I do I wonder…